 Below are some key buying considerations that summarize the more detailed information we provide in our scooter buying advice guide.

-While deciding on the right battery range coincides with your riding style, it's also nice to have a large range if you plan on traveling with your scooter or prefer not to charge it every time you return home.
+While deciding on the right battery range coincides with your riding style, it's also nice to have a large range if you plan on traveling with your scooter or prefer not to charge whenever you return home.
 Consider the typical mileage you commute or typically ride in a given day, and look for scooters that exceed that range by at least 20% to give yourself a buffer.
 In general, any model with a range of more than 15 miles is adequate for most riders.

 Is Portability Important?

 If you plan to take your scooter along during road trips, stash it on the train, or carry it up a flight of stairs to your apartment, it's a good idea to look for a portable model.
 Most foldable scooters are inherently more portable than other wheeled modes of transportation.
-For example, electric bikes have a bulky design better suited for outdoor parking.
+For example, electric bikes have a bulky design that isn't better suited for outdoor parking.
 Electric skateboards are surprisingly monstrous and heavy and don't tend to have a carrying handle, rendering stairs a big mission to tackle.
-When looking for a highly portable scooter, weight is certainly an important factor, but you'll also want to consider how easily and securely the scooter folds and unfolds, as well as the ergonomics of the handle and the weight distribution when folded.
+When looking for a highly portable scooter, weight is an important factor.
+Still, you'll also want to consider how easily and securely the scooter folds and unfolds, as well as the ergonomics of the handle and the weight distribution when folded.

 Does the Top Speed Matter?